smartprocure/futil-js/README.md

 `(f, array) -> array` For each element of the array, it breaks the array in two, the first half up to the element before the current element and the last half containing the current element and the subsequent ones.
-This two parts are sent to the function `f`.
+The function `f` is treated as an iterator, so it will receive the accumulator, the current index and the full array.
 The result of the function is added right before the current element of the iteration.
 Produces a new array with the changes.

 If the parameter `f` is not a function, it adds the given value `x` as a new element between each existing element of the array.
 Produces a new array with the changes.

-### intersperseGrammar
-`(a, b, array) -> array`, receives two separators, the first one `a` will be intercalated between all but the last two elements of the array, then `b` for the last pair of elements.
-Produces a new array with the changes.

-**Note:** All of the intersperse functions can be used with JSX components!
+**Note:** Intersperse can be used with JSX components!
+Specially with the `differentLast` iterator:

 Example with words:
 ```
-> F.intersperseGrammar('or', 'or perhaps', ['first', 'second', 'third'])
+> F.intersperse(differentLast(() => 'or', () => 'or perhaps'), ['first', 'second', 'third'])
 ['first', 'or', 'second', 'or perhaps', 'third']
 ```